Shubham6541/java-tutorials/spring-data-rest/README.md

 The "REST With Spring" Classes: http://bit.ly/restwithspring

 # About this project
-This project contains examples from the [Introduction to Spring Data REST](http://www.baeldung.com/spring-data-rest-intro) article from Baeldung.
+This project contains examples from the [Introduction to Spring Data REST](http://www.nklkarthi.com/spring-data-rest-intro) article from nklkarthi.

 # Running the project
 The application uses [Spring Boot](http://projects.spring.io/spring-boot/), so it is easy to run.
 You can start it any of a few ways: